-Here I arrive at the second question: What may be the common basis for a philosophical discussion between those who do not share a common starting-point?
+Here I arrive at the second question: What may be the common basis for a philosophical discussion between those who do not share a common startingpoint?
 I think the first condition for finding such a common basis should be the conviction that any serious philosophical current has to contribute in its own way to the fulfillment of the common philosophical task of mankind.
-This conviction should be at the foundation of every philosophical debate even if the views concerning the task of philosophy may diverge to a high degree, and, even though the philosophical basic ideas have been ruled by unbiblical motives and hence, have been fundamentally erroneous.
-Therefore, the barren exclusivistic attiis binding on every interpretation (cp.
-Heidegger, Being and Time, § 44).
-For a fuller discussion, see NC 2:542-582.
+This conviction should be at the foundation of every philosophical debate even though the views concerning the task of philosophy may diverge to a high degree, and, although the philosophical basic ideas are ruled by unbiblical motives and hence, fundamentally erroneous.
+Therefore, the barren exclusivistic attitude of the schools, in which each of them was supposed to have the monopoly of philosophical truth, should be broken down.